Hanover Safety Guide

 Bag-snatching and phone-grab on the rise since 2022, mostly around Hauptbahnhof and Kröpcke U-Bahn corridors.

-Extensive red-painted bike lanes; tourists often step into them without looking.
+Extensive red-painted bike lanes.
+Tourists often step into them without looking.

 Occasional late-night fights near Steintor nightlife quarter, during Schützenfest.